 Getting the Nutrition You Need

 - Your body's daily energy needs slowly decrease.
 So you need fewer calories a day than when you were younger.
-Your doctor or a registered dietitian (RD) can help you calculate your ideal calorie intake.
+Your doctor or a registered dietitian can help you figure out how many calories you need a day.

-- Natural hormone changes make your body prone to depositing more body fat (especially around your middle) and less muscle.
-Eating a healthy, balanced diet and limiting your intake of saturated fat, along with increased activity and muscle strengthening (muscle cells are the major calorie burners in your body), can help you stay at a healthy weight.
+- Natural hormone changes make your body likely to store more body fat (especially around your middle) and less muscle.
+Eating a healthy, balanced diet and limiting your intake of saturated fat, along with being more active and strengthening your muscles, can help you stay at a healthy weight.
+(Muscle cells are the major calorie burners in your body.)

-- Your bones lose mineral content more rapidly than before, especially if you are a postmenopausal woman, because having less estrogen increases bone loss.
-As a result, you need to have calcium and vitamin D in your diet to help prevent osteoporosis.
-Your doctor may recommend that you take a calcium and vitamin D supplement.
+- Your bones lose mineral content faster than before.
+This is most likely if you are a postmenopausal woman.
+That's because having less estrogen increases bone loss.
+So you need to have calcium and vitamin D in your diet to help prevent osteoporosis.
+Your doctor may advise you to take a calcium and vitamin D supplement.

-- Plaque buildup (atherosclerosis) can naturally occur on the inside of the arteries that supply blood to the heart and brain.
-You can help slow this plaque buildup by eating heart-healthy foods such as lean meats, fruits, vegetables, and whole grains.
-A healthy diet can help lower cholesterol and high blood pressure and prevent heart disease and stroke.
+- Plaque buildup can occur on the inside of the arteries that supply blood to the heart and brain.
+This is called atherosclerosis.
+You can help slow this plaque buildup by eating heart-healthy foods.
+These include lean meats, fruits, vegetables, and whole grains.
+A healthy diet can help lower cholesterol and high blood pressure.
+It can also help prevent heart disease and stroke.

 Help for managing underweight or poor nutrition

-- Eat three meals plus three snacks, and never miss a meal.
+- Eat three meals plus three snacks each day.

 - Eat the highest-calorie foods in a meal first.